 There is a cultural imperative to protect the darkness of the night sky.
-Throughout recorded history (about 6,000 years) astronomy has been a focus of stories and mythologies.
+Throughout recorded history (about 6,000 years) stargazing and astronomy have been a focus of stories and mythologies.
 Those who have seen a dark sky are impressed by the serene majesty of the celestial sphere.
 It comes as no surprise that all civilizations have the constellations and asterisms woven into their culture.

+This is a fading experience for most people.
 After stepping outside from a lit room and under a dark rural sky, our initial count of a few stars with our photopic vision increases a hundred fold after only 10 minutes.
 This may increase by another order of magnitude after less than an hour as our eyes become fully dark-adapted.
 However, urban sky glow overwhelms the faint stars, and the glare from discrete light fixtures prevents our eyes from becoming dark-adapted.
-These limit the number of stars we can see from many thousands to only a few hundred.
+These limit the number of stars we can see from many thousands to less than a few hundred.
 The consequence is that most people do not look up - because the view is only darkness.
 Our current generation is the first for whom much less than half the population has seen a star-filled night sky.
 Most children have never seen the Milky Way.